Entejar/DirGLM/README.md

-# DirGLM

-Bayesian version of finite sample SPGLM.
+# readme for Dir-GLM codes

+dir-glm together with mcmc_helpers implements the Dir-GLM model.

-1. Main function: MCMC samples simulator
+1. dir-glm: MCMC samples simulator
-2. MCMC functions:  granular functions required in Main function
+2. mcmc_helpers:  helpers and mcmc functions (sourced in dir-glm)
-3. Dir - SPGLM - Simulation: code for simulation study
+3. simulation_example: code for a simulation example
-4. Dir - SPGLM - AHEAD: code for AHEAD data study